hansojuhan/facegoop/notes.md

 - [x] Add images to posts.

-- [ ] Make your post able to be either a text OR a photo by using a polymorphic association.

 ### Add images to posts

 Images to post should work the same way as profile images to profiles was.
 Main points: